 Moisturize morning and night

 We all know warm showers can strip essential oils from the skin.
 Replace these oils with a good moisturizer every time you get out of the shower.
 Dermatologists suggest applying moisturizer within 10 minutes after showering for best results.
 Also, use a product formulated for use on delicate facial skin as a part of your skin care program.
+We recommend YOUTH® Moisture Lock Day Cream for plumper, softer and more hydrated skin.

 Use sunscreen everyday